Category Archives: Uncategorized

 • Federal Real Estate Settlement Procedures Act (RESPA) principles.

-Courses are available through providers like Lewis Notary & Training Services found at LewisTraining.online.
+Courses are available through providers such as Lewis Notary & Training Services, found at LewisTraining.online.

 2. Obtain a Certificate of Completion